Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rokeby has 47 operational public transport stops, all of which are bus stops.
-These stops are served by 38 different routes that together facilitate 7,137 weekly passenger trips.
-The accessibility to these stops is rated as excellent, with residents on average being 168 meters away from the nearest stop.
+Rokeby has 45 active public transport stops, all of which are bus stops.
+These stops are served by a total of 103 routes, facilitating 8,179 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 168 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transport, used by 87% of residents, while only 9% use buses.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport